ST10366390/OPSC6312-CookingMagic/README.md

 • Kotlin Coroutines
 • ViewBinding

-Contributing
+8. Contributing

-1. Fork the repository
+Fork the repository

-2. Create feature branch (git checkout -b feature/AmazingFeature)
+Create feature branch (git checkout -b feature/AmazingFeature)

-3. Commit changes (git commit -m 'Add some AmazingFeature')
+Commit changes (git commit -m 'Add some AmazingFeature')

-4. Push to branch (git push origin feature/AmazingFeature)
+Push to branch (git push origin feature/AmazingFeature)

-5. Open a Pull Request
+Open a Pull Request

-License
+9. License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Support
+10. Support
 For support and questions, contact the development team or create an issue in the repository.

-Version
+11. Version
 Current Version: 1.0.0

-CookMagic - Bringing the joy of cooking to your fingertips!